ObjectIsAdvantag/RefactoringClass/README.md

 # RefactoringClass
-Java source code for the Refactoring class
+Java source codes for the Refactoring class